sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 - Bluetooth ❌ (It's broken since MacOS Ventura, but is possible enable it *may not work*).

-- Microphone ❌ (It's broken since MacOS Ventura)

-- Camera ❌ (It's broken since MacOS Ventura)
+- Camera ❌ (It's broken since MacOS Ventura, it's recognize but, doesn't work for Graphic Drivers fault)

 - Card reader ❌ (Try booting with their kexts causes kernel panics)